From Noisy Labels to Intrinsic Structure: A Geometric-Structural Dual-Guided Framework for Noise-Robust Medical Image Segmentation: Introduction

-While these approaches have demonstrated strong performance in image classification, directly transferring them to segmentation is non-trivial.
-Pixel-level noise in segmentation is spatially structured and often concentrated near object boundaries, making it challenging for loss-based or sample-selection strategies to preserve reliable information.
-Moreover, label correction methods are prone to error accumulation and may yield anatomically inconsistent results, underscoring the need for segmentation-specific, structure-aware solutions.
+While these approaches have demonstrated strong performance in image classification, directly transferring them to segmentation is non-trivial. {Label noise is typically independent in classification but becomes spatially structured in segmentation, particularly in ambiguous regions {\citep{yao2023learning,fang2023reliable}}.
+Due to the lack of explicit modeling of such structured noise and the uneven distribution of reliable supervision across objects, informative pixels may be over-penalized or mistakenly discarded {\citep{HUANG2025106850}}.
+As a result, important structural information is lost, making it challenging for loss-based or sample-selection strategies to preserve reliable information in pixel-level tasks. } Moreover, label correction methods are prone to error accumulation and may yield anatomically inconsistent results, underscoring the need for segmentation-specific, structure-aware solutions.
 These limitations prevent them from providing reliable supervision under diverse and clinically realistic noise conditions.
 Despite recent advances, several critical issues remain: 1) Limited noisy-pixel detection.
-Many approaches rely solely on loss-based criteria (e.g., the small-loss strategy), which may discard correctly labeled yet ambiguous boundary pixels while retaining mislabeled regions with artificially low loss due to early overfitting \cite{shi2024survey}.
+Many approaches rely solely on loss-based criteria (e.g., the small-loss strategy, {which assumes that pixels with smaller losses are more likely correct, and uses only these pixels for model updates to mitigate the effect of label noise {\citep{fang2023reliable}}}), which may discard correctly labeled yet ambiguous boundary pixels while retaining mislabeled regions with artificially low loss due to early overfitting {{\citep{shi2024survey}}}.
 2) Insufficient anatomical modeling.
 Current methods typically rely on local smoothing or morphological constraints, failing to explicitly capture anatomical topology and regional coherence.
 This often results in fragmented boundaries, shape distortions, and spurious contours under severe noise.
 3) Lack of cross-sample complementarity.
 Most strategies operate at the single-sample level and disregard structural information across images, thereby limiting their ability to recover reliable supervision.
-Additionally, many studies simulate label noise using simple morphological operations (e.g., erosion, dilation) \cite{gonzalez2023robust, li2021superpixel}, which is overly simplistic and fails to capture the diverse, irregular annotations common in clinical practice.
+Additionally, many studies simulate label noise using simple morphological operations (e.g., erosion, dilation) {{\citep{gonzalez2023robust, li2021superpixel}}}, which is overly simplistic and fails to capture the diverse, irregular annotations common in clinical practice.
 Taken together, these observations underscore the urgent need for noise-robust segmentation methods capable of delivering reliable performance under diverse and clinically realistic conditions.